Everything You Need To Know About Moving During The Pandemic

 If you are present during the move, Gonzalez recommends protecting yourself by wearing PPE, disinfect, practicing social distancing, and keep the windows open if possible.

 It's nice to show your movers some appreciation since they're working hard for you during this challenging time.
-Leute suggests providing tools, tissues, soap, extra hand sanitizer, and even bagels or other snacks.
+Leute suggests providing tools, tissues, soap, extra hand sanitiser, and even bagels or other snacks.

 Even if you're an experienced mover, this time around, you should allow extra time for the move.
 According to Gonzalez, "Movers are extra cautious during this time, so it can take a bit longer for the move to be done."
 After the move is complete, Leute says there are additional precautions you can take if you're being extra careful, like waiting two days to unpack your belonging.